makerdao/community/processes/ad-onboarding-offboarding.md

 	- [ ] '<AVC> Supporting AD' #1
 	- [ ] '<AVC> Supporting AD' #2
 - [ ] Ensure AD is added to the 'Aligned Delegate' group on the official forum.
+- [ ] Ensure AD's communication thread has the 'active-aligned-delegate' and 'aligned-delegates' tags on the official forum.

 ## AD Offboarding Checklist